These egg muffins are perfect for breakfast! They are tasty and portable, and you can change them with different cheeses and veggies.

 Variations

 - You can experiment with different seasonings and cheeses.
 I've made these muffins with shredded sharp cheddar and seeded sliced jalapenos.
+I've also made them with crumbled feta, dried oregano, and black olives or sun-dried tomatoes.
+Both versions were delicious.

 Instructions

 You start by mixing the eggs and spices in a measuring cup.
 The spout will make the mixture easier to pour into the muffin cups.
+Use a rubber spatula to mix in the cheese and scallions.

 Pour the mixture into six greased silicone muffin cups.
 Divide the tomatoes evenly among the cups, placing them on top of the muffins.

-Expert Tips
+Recipe Tips

 - It's best to bake these muffins in a lightly greased silicone muffin pan.
-That's the only type of pan that they reliably won't stick to.
+That's the only type of pan they reliably won't stick to.
 Another safe option is to use small ceramic ramekins and grease them well.

-- As shown in the short video clip below, the muffins emerge from the oven puffed, and then slowly deflate.
+- As shown in the short video clip below, the muffins emerge from the oven puffed and then slowly deflate.
 That's normal and expected.

 Recipe FAQs